 Last year my animal loving son Trevon had just turned five years old, and wanted to be a poisonous spider for Halloween.

-I then glued on white yarn down each of the arms on the front of the costume and formed a "web" between the arms and legs, which he could use to move them up and down.
+After that, I glued on white yarn down each of the arms on the front of the costume and formed a “web” between the arms and legs, which he could use to move them up and down.
 I continued the web onto the chest of the shirt.

 We finished it off with plastic fangs and some of that webbing that you pull apart and throw on things.
 I would have liked to paint some extra eyes on his face, but “make-up is for girls”, so we did without.
 He absolutely loved it and got lots of double takes and comments about the “scary spider” when we went out.

 I created this costume because my son loved spiders or Buga-bugas as he calls them.
 I bought some black fleece, which was very inexpensive and very easy to use since you don’t have to hem the edges because they do not unravel.